-Students will create a flyer to raise awareness about the mistreatment of animals in the cosmetic industry.
+Students will create a flyer to raise awareness about animals being mistreated for the use of cosmetic testing.

-Objective For students to use their creativity to raise awareness of the mistreatment of animals in the cosmetic industry and encourage people to use cruelty-free products.
+Objective For students use creative skills to make the public aware of animal cruelty and

+cruelty free cosmetic companies.

-Time Needed 90 minutes
+Time Needed 90 minutes.

 Materials Needed Awareness Flyer Worksheet (next page)

 Computer (for research and design)

 Printer